Africa: Economy

 In a recently published analysis based on World Values Survey data, the Austrian political scientist Arno Tausch maintained that several African countries, most notably Ghana, perform quite well on scales of mass support for democracy and the market economy.

+The following table shows the projected nominal GDP and GDP per capita (at Purchasing Power Parity) in 2025 by the IMF.

 Tausch's global value comparison based on the World Values Survey derived the following factor analytical scales: 1.
 The non-violent and law-abiding society 2.
 Democracy movement 3.
 Climate of personal non-violence 4.
 Trust in institutions 5.
 Happiness, good health 6.
 No redistributive religious fundamentalism 7.
 Accepting the market 8.
 Feminism 9.
 Involvement in politics 10.
 Optimism and engagement 11.
 No welfare mentality, acceptancy of the Calvinist work ethics.
 The spread in the performance of African countries with complete data, Tausch concluded "is really amazing".
 While one should be especially hopeful about the development of future democracy and the market economy in Ghana, the article suggests pessimistic tendencies for Egypt and Algeria, and especially for Africa's leading economy, South Africa.
-High Human Inequality, as measured by the UNDP's Human Development Report's Index of Human Inequality, further impairs the development of human security.
+High human inequality, as measured by the UNDP's Human Development Report's Index of Human Inequality, impairs the development of human security.
 Tausch also maintains that the certain recent optimism, corresponding to economic and human rights data, emerging from Africa, is reflected in the development of a civil society.

 The continent is believed to hold 90% of the world's cobalt, 90% of its platinum, 50% of its gold, 98% of its chromium, 70% of its tantalite, 64% of its manganese and one-third of its uranium.
 The Democratic Republic of the Congo (DRC) has 70% of the world's coltan, a mineral used in the production of tantalum capacitors for electronic devices such as cell phones.
 The DRC also has more than 30% of the world's diamond reserves.
 Guinea is the world's largest exporter of bauxite.
 As the growth in Africa has been driven mainly by services and not manufacturing or agriculture, it has been growth without jobs and without reduction in poverty levels.
-In fact, the food security crisis of 2008 which took place on the heels of the global financial crisis pushed 100 million people into food insecurity.
+In fact, the food security crisis of 2008, which took place on the heels of the global financial crisis, pushed 100 million people into food insecurity.

-In recent years, the People's Republic of China has built increasingly stronger ties with African nations and is Africa's largest trading partner.
+In recent years, China has built increasingly stronger ties with African nations and is Africa's largest trading partner.
 In 2007, Chinese companies invested a total of US$1 billion in Africa.

 A Harvard University study led by professor Calestous Juma showed that Africa could feed itself by making the transition from importer to self-sufficiency.
 "African agriculture is at the crossroads; we have come to the end of a century of policies that favoured Africa's export of raw materials and importation of food.
 Africa is starting to focus on agricultural innovation as its new engine for regional trade and prosperity."